foundryzero/ghidra-deep-links/README.md

 * Direct linking from research notes or reports to relevant binary locations.
 * Sharing an interesting section address with peers over Slack, Discord, Teams etc.
 * Including links in vulnerability write-ups or tutorials to direct readers to the exact address of an issue.
+* Creating draw.io diagrams for documenting program structure with direct links to corresponding locations.

 The linking mechanism will work across different project structures and with both shared and non-shared Ghidra projects.